Bonny Scotland

 We had a lovely quiet night, compared to the two nights that we had at Wallyford park and ride!
 We got the paddleboards out of the trailer and walked to the Loch of Lintrathen where there were a few youngsters doing the same.
 As we started to pump our boards up one of the lads came over and offered to pump the boards up for us!
 We accepted, gratefully and wondered if we really looked that old?
 It was lovely of him to be so thoughtful.
 He was training as a kick boxing cage fighter!

-We launched the boards and enjoyed a leisurely paddle around the Loch fighting the wind which eventually blew Andy across the Loch almost to the far shore as he couldn't manage to turn the board around and into the wind due to an injured shoulder.
+We launched the boards and enjoyed a leisurely paddle around the Loch fighting the wind which eventually blew Andy across the Loch almost to the far shore as he couldn't manage to turn the board around and into the wind due to an injured shoulder which had been painful for a while.

 He gave up and allowed the board to be blown to the shore where he got out and walked back a way until he got out of the wind and then paddled back to Sue.